Ginger: Health Benefits and Dietary Recommendations During Cancer Treatment

 Ginger Tea Recipe

-Steep ginger tea bag in hot or boiling water for 5-10 minutes, remove tea bag, and enjoy!
+Steep (soak) ginger tea bag in hot or boiling water for 5 to 10 minutes, remove tea bag, and enjoy!

 For iced ginger tea:

-Steep ginger tea bag in hot water for 5-10 minutes, let it cool, and place in the refrigerator overnight.
+Steep ginger tea bag in hot water for 5 to 10 minutes, let it cool, and place in the refrigerator overnight.
 Add honey for sweetness or lemon for tartness.

-You may also simmer a 1” piece of fresh ginger in 4 cups of water.
+You may also simmer a 1-inch piece of fresh ginger in 4 cups of water.
 Steep and drink.

-**Most store-bought ginger teas may have more than just ginger, like chamomile or lemongrass.
-Buying teas that only have natural ginger root may lower the risk of unwanted side effects from other ingredients in the tea.
+*Note: Most store-bought ginger teas may have more than just ginger, like chamomile or lemongrass.
+It is best to drink teas that only have natural ginger root to avoid having side effects from the other ingredients.

-Since most store-bought teas also have 1 gram or more of ginger per tea bag, you should not have more than 3-4 tea bags per day.
+Since most store-bought teas also have 1 gram or more of ginger per tea bag, you should not have more than 3 to 4 tea bags per day.

 If you think ginger may help lessen some of your symptoms, talk with your care team or ask to talk to a registered dietician (RD).